abraham-ny/File-Studio/README.md

 File Studio is a robust and versatile desktop application developed in Java, engineered to streamline and enhance file management tasks for end-users and professionals alike.
 Featuring an intuitive and customizable graphical user interface, File Studio empowers users to efficiently perform complex file operations with ease and precision.

 The application supports a comprehensive suite of functionalities including bulk file renaming, folder organization, duplicate file detection and removal, file compression and archiving, disk scanning and formatting, as well as media upscaling capabilities.
-With dual UI modes—classic and modern Metro style—alongside theme customization and drag-and-drop support, File Studio delivers a seamless and productive user experience.
+With dual UI modes: classic and modern Metro style alongside theme customization and drag and drop support, File Studio delivers a seamless and productive user experience.

 ---